 Thomas D. Loomis, M.D.

-Dr. Loomis is a Board Certified family physician who has been active in primary care for the last 14 years in the Petoskey/Harbor Springs area of northern Michigan.
+Dr. Loomis is a Board Certified family physician who has been active in primary care since 2014 in the Petoskey/Harbor Springs area of northern Michigan.
 He received his bachelor of arts degree from Anderson University in Indiana and his medical degree from the University of Michigan.
 He completed his internship in general surgery at the Medical College of Wisconsin.
 He then went on to complete his residency in family practice at St. Michael’s Hospital in Milwaukee.

 He enjoys spending time with his family, skiing in both Michigan and in the western mountains.
-He continues to be an avid Wolverine and is a board member and coach with the Northern Michigan Ski Academy.
-He makes his home in Petoskey with his wife, Valorie, and his children Joseph, Benjamin, Hannah, Peter and Rachel.
+He makes his home in Petoskey with his wife, Valorie, and their children.

 Wendy H. Walker, M.D.